 While the code used to implement the SSMs mentioned above has not been published, the relevant reports provide enough detail to reconstruct these models in full, which we did using the CHASTE cell-based simulation framework, in order to provide transparent and reproducible implementations of the SSMs.
-Because the values selected for the He SSMs' parameters seem to have been selected as a series of rough estimates, with only the value for the probability of PD-type mitoses in the second model phase being varied to produce the fit, we suspected that the fit would not be at or near the local minimum for any reasonable loss function.
+Because the values selected for the He SSM parameters seem to have been selected as a series of rough estimates, with only the value for the probability of PD-type mitoses in the second model phase being varied to produce the fit, we suspected that the fit would not be at or near the local minimum for any reasonable loss function.
 That is, a model fit produced in this manner is likely to be located in a region of the parameter space that is highly sensitive to small perturbations, and therefore may depend strongly on implementation-specific idiosyncracies.
-He et al. report that they experienced difficulty in obtaining a good fit to their 32 hour induction data, with changes in the phase two PD probability producing large differences in fit quality.
-Unsurprisingly, when we rebuilt the He SSM with the original fit parameterisation, we substantially reproduced the original fit, except for the 32 hour data, where the model output diverges substantially from that reported in He et al. (see \nameref{originalSupplement}).
-Since this is clearly not the best fit available for the He SSM, and we wish to directly compare the best fits (i.e. the parameterisations at minima of some loss function) for the He SSM and our putative alternative model, we used the simultaneous perturbation stochastic approximation (SPSA) algorithm\cite{Spall1998} to optimise both model fits.
+He et al. report that they experienced difficulty in obtaining a good fit to their 32-hour induction data, with changes in the phase two PD probability producing large differences in fit quality.
+Unsurprisingly, when we rebuilt the He SSM with the original fit parameterization, we substantially reproduced the original fit, except for the 32-hour data, where the model output diverges substantially from that reported in He et al. (see \nameref{originalSupplement}).
+Since this is clearly not the best fit available for the He SSM, and we wish to directly compare the best fits (i.e. the parameterizations at minima of some loss function) for the He SSM and our putative alternative model, we used the simultaneous perturbation stochastic approximation (SPSA) algorithm\cite{Spall1998} to optimize both model fits.
 SPSA is particularly convenient for complex, multi-phase models like the He SSM, because no knowledge of the relationship between the model's parameters and the loss function is required.
-We used Akiake's information criterion (AIC) as the loss function to be minimised, in order to provide a rigorous comparison between the two differently-parameterised models (the deterministic alternative has two fewer parameters than the He SSM).
+We used Akiake's information criterion (AIC) as the loss function to be minimized, in order to provide a rigorous comparison between the two differently-parameterized models (the deterministic alternative has two fewer parameters than the He SSM).

 After (re)-fitting to the training dataset, we calculated AIC for the He SSM (hereafter SM, for stochastic model) and our deterministic mitotic mode alternative (hereafter DM), for both training and test datasets.
-The combined results are displayed in Fig \ref{SDfig}, with the output of the two models being presented separately in \nameref{stochasticSupplement} and \nameref{deterministicSupplement}.
+The combined results are displayed in Fig? \ref{SDfig}, with the output of the two models being presented separately in \nameref{stochasticSupplement} and \nameref{deterministicSupplement}.
 Remarkably, the DM closely recapitulates the output of the SM for both datasets.
-Moreover, while the more highly-parameterised SM permits a better fit to the training data, the DM proves to be a better fit to the test dataset, as summarised in Table \ref{AICtable}.
-This is, therefore, a classic case of model overfitting: a higher-parameter model fits some training dataset better than a simpler model, but fails upon challenge with a new dataset.
-Given this model selection scheme, it is plain that we should choose the DM over the SM as a superior explanatory model, both on the basis of explanatory power and of Occam's Razor.
+Moreover, while the more highly-parameterized SM permits a better fit to the training data, the DM proves to be a better fit to the test dataset, as summarized in Table? \ref{AICtable}.
+This is, therefore, a classic case of model over-fitting: a higher-parameter model fits some training dataset better than a simpler model, but fails upon challenge with a new dataset.
+Given this model selection scheme, the DM appears to be a better model for the data.

 \begin{figure}[!h]